4 Penny Stocks Insiders Are Buying | Benzinga

 Below is a look at a few recent notable insider transactions for penny stocks.
 For more, check out Benzinga's insider transactions platform.

-- The Trade: Athenex, Inc. (NASDAQ:ATNX) Director, CEO and Chairman of the Board Nam Yiu Johnson Lau acquired a total of 10000 shares shares at an average price of $2.07.
-The insider spent $20,690.00 to buy those shares.
+- The Trade: NGL Energy Partners LP (NYSE:NGL) Secretary, Executive VP & General Counsel Kurston P. McMurray acquired a total of 5000 shares at an average price of $2.22.
+The insider spent $11,115.50 to buy those shares.

-- What’s Happening: Athenex recent reported an exclusive license agreement with National Cancer Institute to utilize T cell receptors targeting mutated p53, KRAS, and EGFR for the development of autologous and allogeneic cell therapies.
+- What’s Happening: NGL Energy Partners recently posted a Q2 loss of $0.21 per share.

-- What Athenex Does: Athenex Inc is a global biopharmaceutical company dedicated to the discovery, development and commercialization of novel therapies for the treatment of cancer.
+- What NGL Energy Partners Does: NGL Energy Partners LP is a US-based firm that owns and operates a vertically integrated energy business.
+The company's operating segments include Crude Oil Logistics, Water Solutions, and Liquids Logistics.

-- The Trade: Heritage Global Inc. (NASDAQ:HGBL) Director Samuel L Shimer acquired a total of 11611 shares shares at an average price of $1.59.
-The insider spent $18,461.49 to buy those shares.
+- The Trade: Vyant Bio, Inc. (NASDAQ:VYNT) Chief Scientific Officer Thomas Robert Fremeau Jr acquired a total of 1000 shares shares at an average price of $2.19.
+The insider spent $2,190.00 to buy those shares.

 © 2021 Benzinga.com.
 Benzinga does not provide investment advice.
 All rights reserved.